 Yes.
 Some people have an abnormal grieving (mourning) reaction.
-They may take too long or not be able to pass from one stage to another, or have an abnormally strong reaction in a particular stage.
-Thus a person may become stuck in denial and be unable to come to terms with the bad news, have excessive anger, which can damage their relationships with family and friends, or cause them to blame caregivers, or become pathologically depressed.
+They may take too long or not be able to pass from one stage to another, or have an abnormally strong reaction in one particular stage.
+Thus, a person may become stuck in denial and be unable to come to terms with the bad news, have excessive anger, which can damage their relationships with family and friends, or cause them to blame caregivers, or become pathologically depressed.

 2-40 How does a genetic counsellor break bad news?

 Genetic counsellors have to use their ability in effective communication to break bad news.
 Preparing for and breaking bad news is very important because the way this is done may greatly affect the response of the person receiving the news.
 The counsellor should therefore follow guidelines to try and ensure that this is done in the best possible manner.
 This should include: